Benjamin Grosvenor (minister): Works

 His Sermons, now first collected in a volume (1809) were edited by John Davies, with preface by David Bogue.

 Family

-By his first marriage (1703) to Mary (died November 1707), daughter of Captain Henry South of Bethnal Green, a lady with a fortune, Grosvenor had a son, Benjamin South Grosvenor, who died many years before his father, and a daughter, who died in infancy.
+By his first marriage (1703) to Mary South (died November 1707), daughter of Captain Henry South of Bethnal Green, Grosvenor had a son, Benjamin South Grosvenor, who died many years before his father, and a daughter, who died in infancy.

 By his second marriage (1712) to Elizabeth Prince he had four sons; only the youngest survived him.